+Planned Activities

+In order to support 15 or more businesses in low/mod areas, Economic and Workforce Development Division has created a Business Concierge Program that provides core services supporting business retention, attraction, and retention.
+Those services include:

 Enhanced customer service for One-on-One Technical Assistance for small and micro enterprises.

-Site Selection Services for Oakland properties Providing referrals to specialized consulting services in the areas of operations, and professional services, and design and construction services.
-Providing referrals to specialized consulting services in the areas of Cross-Referral assistance with SBA sponsored SBDC and SCORE programs for business development plans, small business resources, and business coaching.
+Site Selection Services for Oakland properties

+Providing referrals to specialized consulting services in the areas of operations, and professional services, and design and construction services.

+Cross-Referral assistance with SBA sponsored SBDC and SCORE programs for business development plans, small business resources, and business coaching.

 Permitting assistance for multi-departmental/multi jurisdictional trouble shooting or issue resolution that could delay project timing and long term success.

-Providing financial resources through City programs or partner programs to assist in small business capital needs Most clients receive more than one of the above services, depending on need.
-In addition to individual business support, Business Development staff partners with outside agencies to create an environment conducive to entrepreneurism in low/mod areas in order to: Stimulate private investment to foster Oakland's business growth Continue to revitalize downtown and neighborhood commercial areas, physically, organizationally and economically Help entrepreneurs ready themselves for being business owners Expand entrepreneurs' access to capital Develop entrepreneurship materials and trainings in multiple languages Help entrepreneurs tap into microenterprise opportunities Merchant and Business Organizing in emerging business districts including the formation of Business and Merchant Assessment Districts to support business activities.
+Providing financial resources through City programs or partner programs to assist in small business capital needs

+Most clients receive more than one of the above services, depending on need.

+In addition to individual business support, Business Development staff partners with outside agencies to create an environment conducive to entrepreneurism in low/mod areas in order to:

+Stimulate private investment to foster Oakland's business growth

+Continue to revitalize downtown and neighborhood commercial areas, physically, organizationally and economically

+Help entrepreneurs ready themselves for being business owners

+Expand entrepreneurs' access to capital

+Develop entrepreneurship materials and trainings in multiple languages

+Help entrepreneurs tap into Microenterprise opportunities

+Merchant and Business Organizing in emerging business districts including the formation of Business and Merchant Assessment Districts to support business activities.

 Support of culturally competent business engagement and support services through cultural chamber's of commerce.
-1 Project Name Community Development Block Grant General Administration Target Area N/A